HiNice2MeetU/LitterTrackApp/README.md

 right thing to do).

 #### For What Platforms?
-It is being developed as an android app in java + the backend (which is not in this repo) is also developed in java!
+It is being developed as an android app in java + the backend is also developed in java!

 #### Uses
 - Android Studio